 Downloading the new price data

-The same program as described above is used to download the collected price data from the server and save them in the BLTA/BLTB format.
+The same program as described above is used to download the collected price data from the server and save them as BLTA, BLTB, BLTm and BLTmB files.
 The default (option 1 in the menu) is to download data from previous month.
 An alternative is to manually select the month in question (you will then be prompted for month and year).

-The new BLTA/BLTB files can be found in the Data folder:
+The new BLTA, BLTB, BLTm and BLTmB files files can be found in the Data folder: